emilyfunkhouser/CIS1051FinalProject/README.md

 import xlrd

+Note: You must restart the runtime after installing tensorflow and before executing what is below.
+You can see the specific line this correponds to by viewing the jupyter notebook.

 Note: I have preprocessed Excel files that have to be uploaded using files.upload().
 These files will be uploaded to GitHub.